Maintenance for your husband or wife

 This depends on your circumstances.
 If you're both working, your marriage was relatively short and there are no children, then alimony is probably inappropriate.

-You should rely only on other financial adjustments of a capital nature.
+You should rely only on other financial adjustments of a capital nature, such as paying off joint debts so that these do not burden one of you more than the other.
 This is often referred to as a "clean break".

 Generally, judges now prefer clean break orders because it is usually in the interest of the parties not to live their lives with resentment and issues arising from maintenance and the frequent and expensive court appearances that usually follow.